snitch30/Data-Visualisation-2/Submission_README.txt

 *********** TO RUN CODE AND INTERACT WITH LARGE SIZED VISUALISATION ***********

 To run the code and then see the visualisation, follow the below instruction.
-The prerequisite for this method of run is Python 3.
+The prerequisite for this method of run is PYTHON 3.

 !!!!IMPORTANT- FOR RELATIVE PATH TO WORK!!!!!
 1. CHANGE DIRECTORY OF TERMINAL INTO PROJECT DIRECTORY (WORKING DIRECTORY)